yashrajd/bcap/README.md

 Powers:

-- Influence market prices through buying and selling activity
+- Influence market prices through buying and selling activity.
-- Signal preferences for different proposals through futures markets (which could in turn affect choices of Economic Nodes)
+- Signal preferences for different proposals through futures markets (which could in turn affect choices of Economic Nodes).
-- Fund development efforts or advocacy for specific changes
+- Fund development efforts or advocacy for specific changes.

 Incentives:

-- Maximize the value of their bitcoin holdings
+- Maximize the value of their bitcoin holdings.
-- Maintain or improve bitcoin's properties as a store of value
+- Maintain or improve bitcoin's properties as a store of value.
-- Minimize risks of network instability or contentious changes
+- Minimize risks of network instability or contentious changes.
-- Comply with regulatory requirements in their jurisdictions
+- Comply with regulatory requirements in their jurisdictions.

 Investor groups differ in their agility and capacity to influence consensus changes, largely due to variations in their legal frameworks and custodial setups.
 These differences make it important to distinguish between several key investor categories.